Earth Notes: On Website Technicals (2021-07)

 Screenshot 20210816 GSC AMP chart pages zero

 I turned off AMP this month (AMP-ectomy!), which should be enough excitement for anyone.
 The AMP residue and GSC fall-out lingered well beyond month-end...
-I don't know when beyond eg Google settling down, the SEO rubble will mainly have stopped bouncing.
+I do not know when beyond eg Google settling down, the SEO rubble will mainly have stopped bouncing.

 2021-07-31: AMP Ate My Hamster